 ABOUT JOELLE STEELE

-Joelle Steele is a high-IQ (186) polymath with extensive credentials in many fields.
-She is a writer, genealogist, legal writer, editor, artist, photographer, and publisher.
-Many of her non-fiction works are about these subjects.
+This is waaaaay more than most people want to know about Joelle Steele!
+She's a high-IQ (186) polymath with extensive credentials in many fields.
+She is a writer, editor, artist, photographer, and publisher.
+She is a court-certified expert in face and ear identification, forgery detection, and the usual and customary practices of the landscape industry.
+She is also a genealogist, astrologer, and legal writer.
+Many of her non-fiction works are about those subjects.

 Art - Illustration - Photography

-Joelle's parents both loved art and could draw well.
+Steele's parents both loved art and could draw well.
 Her step-grandfather was a trained artist from Italy, and some of her mother's friends were also artists.
-As a child, Joelle had nine years of art instruction in Carmel, California.
-In 1970, while in college in the San Francisco Bay Area, she worked part-time as a senior illustrator and copywriter for an advertising agency.
+As a child, she had nine years of art instruction in Carmel, California.
 She had her first art show of eight very large oils in 1976.
 Ten years later, she created acrylic paintings for designers to match their clients' needs in southern California.
 She has also taught watercolor painting to adults.

-Joelle's parents also came from families who never went anywhere without their cameras.
-She joined their ranks by the age of 10.
+Her parents also came from families who never went anywhere without their cameras.
+She joined their ranks by the age of 10, and she had a wide variety of cameras, mostly Rolleis.
 As an adult, she owned a portrait photography business and photographed portfolios for others in southern California.
-Joelle still loves photography, digitally restores old photos, and likes to take photos of nature "up close."
+She still loves photography, digitally restores old photos, and likes to take photos of nature "up close."

 Music